timcockrell-usa/cATO-app/DEPLOYMENT_GUIDE.md

 ## 📋 Overview

 The cATO (Continuous Authority to Operate) Dashboard is a comprehensive security compliance management platform designed for DoD environments.
-This guide covers the complete deployment process to Azure using modern Infrastructure as Code (IaC) practices.
+This guide covers the complete deployment process to Azure using m**🔥 Azure Cloud Shell Deployment (Recommended)**

+The build process has been optimized to work reliably.
+You can use either Azure Developer CLI (azd) for complete deployment or direct Azure CLI for infrastructure-only deployment:rn Infrastructure as Code (IaC) practices.

 ### 🏗️ Architecture Components